samanesk/al-folio/_pages/about.md

 I am Saman Eskandarzadeh.
 I am an experienced academic and decision scientist who turns data and theory into insights and decisions.
 I have extensive hands-on experience and expertise in mathematical optimization, statistical modelling, and machine learning.
-I have extensive experience in the design and development of decision support methodologies and tools for the logistics and railway industries.
+I have extensive experience in the design and development of decision support methodologies and tools.
-My main interest is to bring theory to practice to improve and facilitate policy and decision making, operational and tactical planning, and business operations automation.
+My main research interest is to bring theory to practice to improve and facilitate policy and decision making, operational and tactical planning, and business operations automation.